ArchiveBox/docs/Docker.md

 Replace `~/ArchiveBox` in the command above with the full path to a folder to use to store your archive on the host, or name of a Docker data volume.

+Make sure the data folder you use host is either a new, uncreated path, or if it already exists make sure it has permissions initially set to `777` so that the ArchiveBox command is able to set it to the specified `OUTPUT_PERMISSIONS` config setting on the first run.

 ## Usage

 **To add a single URL to the archive** or a list of links from a file, pipe them in via stdin.
 This will archive each link passed in.